l33tn00b/GettingReadyForSmartGrid/README.md

 - cron needs to be (re-)started at container init.
 - Supervisor (I think) runs as non-root user in the Firefox container.
 So we cannot run conf-scripts demanding switching to user=root.
 Working around that by using sudo in the shell script.
+- https keys generation: I'd have loved to do this one on the fly at container startup.
+But generating keys takes quite a long time.
+So we either use shorter keys or copy pre-made ones into the container.

 ToDo:
 - Add conversion scripts from "The Timeframe"